 Konya is about 225 km from Goreme by road.
 It used to be a one-street town in 1972.
 After 45 years, it transformed into a big bustling city, modern and vibrant.
 We took a bus to Konya for one reason only…….to visit Mevlana Museum.
 Unfortunately, the culture centre was closed by the time we got there.
 A notice at the reception hall announced that a sema was supposed to be held on 17th December, the anniversary of Rumi’s birthday.

-sema (according to https://turkeytravelplanner.comis a mystic religious rite.
+A sema (according tohttps://turkeytravelplanner.com) is a mystic religious rite.
 It is an elaboration of the whirling Rumi did while lost in ecstasy on the streets of Konya in the 13th century.
 A sema ceremony has seven parts symbolizing the dervishes love for God, humankind and all creation.
 The seven parts are: 1) praise for God, Muhammad and all prophets before him; 2) beating of kettle drum symbolizing God’s command “Be”; 3) Soulful music of the Ney symbolizing breathing of life into all creatures; 4) greeting symbol of the soul being greeted as the secret soul; 5) whirling and dropping of their black cloaks to reveal white costumes, symbolizing the casting off falsehood and the revelation of truth, with each dervish placing their arms on the chest to symbolize belief in Oneness of God “the One”; 6) Prayer involving recitations from the Quran and 7) Recitation of the Al-Fatiha, first surah of the Quran.
 Often Non-Muslims mistake Sufism as a sect of Islam.
 Sufism is not a sect of Islam.
 Sufism is more accurately described as an aspect or a dimension of Islam.
 Sufi orders or Tariqas can be found in Sunni, Shia etc groups.

 Fortunately for us on that day, the young caretaker, Ibraheem, who saw us fiddling with door knobs trying to get the doors to open, was kind enough to open the exhibit hall just so we could have a quick visit, since we came from very far.
 We went down the staircase into a hall of the Konya Culture Centre with a number of interesting exhibits on display .